vaibhavdesai137/graphql-react-ecommerce-app/README.md

 Online eCommerce store to sell beer using the following:

-- NodeJS
-- React (with getsalt library)
+- React (with gestalt library)
 - GraphQL
-- Strapi
+- Strapi for GraphQL and MongoDB interfaces
-- Stripe
+- Stripe for payments
+- SendGrid for email confirmations
-- MongoDB Atlas
+- MongoDB Atlas for backend storage